 This bill amends Section 46-1008 of the Idaho Code, which outlines the powers of the governor during disaster emergencies.
 Key changes include the stipulation that the governor may only declare a disaster emergency if the purpose for convening a special legislative session includes addressing the disaster.
 Additionally, the bill establishes that a state of disaster emergency cannot extend beyond sixty days without further justification from the governor.
-The legislature retains the authority to terminate a disaster emergency at any time through a concurrent resolution.
+The governor retains the authority to issue executive orders and proclamations that have the force of law, provided they are essential for protecting life and property without imposing unnecessary restrictions on individuals' ability to work and contribute to the economy.

 Statutes affected: